1yesman9/aura/README.md

 }
 ```

+When an aura instance is applied, for each element in it's EffectInstances field, an effectInstance will be constructed and applied to the object.
+The effect is specified by effectId, and the effectInstance itself will be a copy of the table in the element's value.

 Since effects can only be applied through auras, to use our speed boost effect, we must create at least 1 aura which contains it.
 ```lua
 local speedBoost = function(settings)